If you’ve arrived on this page, it probably means you’ve lost someone.

 2. I’ll respond with my availability, and we’ll set up a 30-minute phone call.
 During that call, I’ll learn as much as possible about your loved one.

 3. Using the information collected, I’ll write a one-page narrative obituary (~500 words) and email you a draft.
 You can comment on it, asking me to change anything that doesn’t sound right.

-The last step is to pay me: $300.
+The cost is $300 per obituary.
 That’s below my normal rates because this is important to me.